Recency Biased Causal Attention for Time-series Forecasting: POWERFORMER RESULTS

 Table~\ref{tab:powerformer_simPowerLaw_results} presents the aggregate MSE and MAE results for the similarity power-law mask (\fspl) with varying time decays ($\alpha$), forecast lengths, and input sequence lengths.
 The 512 input sequence generally outperforms the shorter 336 input length.
 Compared to \fpl, there are more instances in which a 336 input sequence length outperforms.
 This is likely due to the much faster decay of \fspl{} compared to \fpl.
 As expected, the best performing $\alpha$ varies between datasets.
 However, there is much less variation as a function of forecast length and input sequence length when compared to \fpl.

-We compare all datasets' attention score and weight distributions for weighted causal attention in Figs~\ref{fig:powerformer_etth1_96_simPowerLaw_attn_full}-\ref{fig:powerformer_traffic_720_simPowerLaw_attn_full}.
+We compare all datasets' attention score and weight distributions for recency biased attention in Figs~\ref{fig:powerformer_weather_96_simPowerLaw_attn_full}-\ref{fig:powerformer_electricity_720_simPowerLaw_attn_full}.
 Due to the faster decay of \fspl{} we observe stronger bimodal distributions for all datasets than for \fpl, with wider \weightCL{} distributions for ETTm1, ETTm2, and Weather.

 \begingroup \endgroup